lmeikle/agora-spacex/README.md

 - Accessibility - I have run the app through Lighthouse and axe DevTools Chrome extension and they both score 100%.
 I've also manually tested keyboard navigation works.
 However I do think the focus highlighting on the MUI table headers/sort icon isn't very clear - see below for future improvements.
+- Tested in Chrome and Edge

 ## Things I would do next
 - I've used the MUI Table to display the data but tables don't really work well on small screens, hence it's not fully responsive.
 I would think about switching to a card style layout on smaller devices.
 - Improve/tweak the focus highlighting in the MUI table headers and sort icon
 - Show loading indicators
+- Handle errors
 - Handle 'No data found'
-- Handle errors
-- Tested in Chrome and Edge, test across other major browsers like Firefox and Safari